How to Prepare Profit and Loss Account?

 Profit and Loss Account should be prepared in such a manner as will enable the users to form a correct idea of the profit earned or loss suffered by the entity.

-Items should be entered in the profit and loss account according to suitable heads and functionalities such as administrations, selling and financing etc. following are the main expenses found in the profit and loss account:-
+Items should be entered in the profit and loss account according to suitable heads and functionalities such as administration, selling and financing etc. The following are the main steps to prepare a profit and loss account:

 (2) Selling and Distribution Expenses